dotnet/docs-aspire/docs/app-host/configuration.md

 # App host configuration

 The app host project configures and starts your distributed application (<xref:Aspire.Hosting.DistributedApplication>).
 When a `DistributedApplication` runs it reads configuration from the app host.
+Configuration is loaded from environment variables that are set on the app host and <xref:Aspire.Hosting.DistributedApplicationOptions>.

 Configuration includes:

+- Settings for hosting the resource service, such as the address and authentication options.
-* Settings used to start the [Aspire dashboard](../fundamentals/dashboard/overview.md), such the dashboard's frontend and OpenTelemetry Protocol (OTLP) addresses.
+- Settings used to start the [Aspire dashboard](../fundamentals/dashboard/overview.md), such the dashboard's frontend and OpenTelemetry Protocol (OTLP) addresses.
-* Settings for hosting the resource service, such as the address and authentication options.
-* Internal settings that Aspire uses to run the app host.
+- Internal settings that Aspire uses to run the app host.
 These are set internally but can be accessed by integrations that extend Aspire.

 App host configuration is provided by the app host launch profile.
 The app host has a launch settings file call `launchSettings.json` which has a list of launch profiles.
 Each launch profile is a collection of related options which defines how you would like `dotnet` to start your application.